mmbstatistical/mmbstatistical.github.io/pages/QEN.md

+---
+title: Quality Engineers Network
+nav_exclude: true
+---

-## Quality Engineers Network Meeting Abstracts
+## Quality Engineers Network Meetings
 QEN meeting announcements are in reverse order with the most recent meeting at the top.
 All meetings are free and everyone is welcome to present or to